Since 1921 - Jefferson County, Colorado

 When an earlier draft of the map was released in February, the County identified the best use for Wide Acres was to continue with its existing uses.
 But in the June draft, there was a dramatic change.
 The County is now proposing that Wide Acres transition from single-family homes and duplexes to an area of high-density apartment buildings and townhomes.
 The proposed densities start at 15 dwelling units per acre and should average 40 dwelling units per acre.
 That's a gigantic jump from the 3 to 3.5 dwelling units per acre that now exists.

 When an earlier draft was released in February, it showed recommended land uses in the Wide Acres neighborhood and the south part of Applewood remaining essentially as they are today.
-But, we believe, it was changed for the latest draft due to the state law.
+But, it was changed for the latest draft due to the state law.
 Now, the neighborhoods on both sides of Colfax, are designated Urban Residential.

 URBAN RESIDENTIAL (URB) (from draft CMP)